25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 getRecipe();
 ```

-This way of calling Asynchronous Functions where each asynchronous function is inside another asynchronous function causing a Call Back Hell.
+This way of calling Asynchronous Functions where each asynchronous function is inside another asynchronous function causing a **Call Back Hell**.

 ### Promise